pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

 step when investigating strange results.
 Matplotlib and pandas have very powerful plotting capabilities that are great for tracking down where things went wrong in a modeling process.
-Try plotting a few days of intermediate time series in a single plot, looking for inconsistencies like nonzero irradiance when the sun is below the horizon.
+Try plotting a few days of intermediate time series results in a single plot, looking for inconsistencies like nonzero irradiance when the sun is below the horizon.
 This will give you a clue of where to look for errors in your code.